Intevation/intelmq-cb-mailgen-docker/database/README.md

 Schema definition for the eventdb.
 Used in the init-sh script.
 Do not place this script in the init folder.
 It has to be imported during the setup process, not standalone.

+# Logs

+postgres logs to `/var/log/postgresql` in the container.